draeger-lab/SBSCL/README.md

 ## Troubleshooting

-Please e-mail any bugs, problems, suggestions, or issues regarding this library to the mailing list: simulation-core-development@lists.sourceforge.net

-Or use the bug tracker at https://github.com/draeger-lab/SBSCL/issues
+Please e-mail any bugs, problems, suggestions, or issues regarding this library to the bug tracker at https://github.com/draeger-lab/SBSCL/issues